 Last year the company planned to launch three new trials to test an additional product, SAGE-217, against the treatment of the condition.

 Commonly prescribed treatments for clinical depression often come with the risk of adverse side effects, so many patients opt against traditional antidepressant drugs.
 Neuronetics provide an alternative with their product NeuroStar, a non-drug, non-invasive treatment that uses magnetic pulses to stimulate areas of the brain that are underactive in those suffering from depression.

 An open-label trial into the product saw almost half of participants experience significant improvement in depression symptoms.
 Some also experienced an improvement in their anxiety, appetite, and energy levels.

-The market-leading medtech firm has delivered over 2.8 million treatments to patients suffering from depression since their product hit the market in 2008, and last year they were named as a Top 10 Neurology Device Provider by MedTech Outlook Magazine.
+The market-leading medtech firm has delivered over 2.8 million treatments to patients suffering from depression since their product hit the market in 2008, and in 2020 they were named as a Top 10 Neurology Device Provider by MedTech Outlook Magazine.

 atai Life Sciences